Champion Power Equipment vs Pulsar

 Does Champion Power Equipment offer more generator options than Pulsar?

-Yes, Champion publishes 81 generator models compared to Pulsar's 32.
-This larger catalog gives Champion buyers significantly more choices across different wattage ranges, fuel types, and form factors.
+Yes, Champion has a significantly larger catalog with 81 published models compared to Pulsar's 32.
+This gives Champion buyers more choices across different wattage ranges, fuel types, and intended applications.